-The administrator can perform a server reset by dialing in to the Remote Insight board.
+The administrator can perform a server reset by dialing in to the Remote Insight Board/PCI.
 The administrator can gain additional information about the hardware component failure through the Integrated Management Log or through reviewing the two reset sequences and the failure sequence leading up to the server ASR reset.
-The Remote Insight board also provides access to the latest server configuration snapshot copied to Remote Insight by the Survey Utility.
+The Remote Insight Board/PCI also provides access to the latest server configuration snapshot copied to Remote Insight by the Survey Utility.
 This is helpful to diagnose the current hardware information and details about the OS parameters.
-Access to the server is guaranteed as long as the Remote Insight board's battery power and internal modem remain functional.
+Access to the server is guaranteed as long as Remote Insight's battery power remains functional.
 For the business-critical server, these extra capabilities may be a requirement.